matkoniecz/UnNetHackPlus/Dumping-grounds.md

 False rumor	Here lies Albert the...
 Oh no, this is a fortune cookie.
 False rumor	I heard that cockatrice corpses can't stone you if they're tinned.
 False rumor	I know what you did last summer...
-False rumor	I like corm.
-False rumor	I like your dress, it looks lovely!
-False rumor	I'm a song from the sixties.
-False rumor	I'm sorry, but the princess is in another dungeon!
-False rumor	IN BED!
-BAHAH!
 False rumor	If it looks like fruit juice and tastes like fruit juice... it is fruit juice.
 False rumor	If you eat a turtle corpse, you can swim.
 False rumor	If you engrave something with a wand of wishing, you add charges to it.